OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Requirements

-A JClouds Command Line Interface (CLI).
-The driver is made for CLIs developed for the JClouds library (for example [jclouds-cli](<https://github.com/jclouds/jclouds-cli>)), but it is generic enough to be used with a generic CLI made on top of JClouds.
+A jclouds Command Line Interface (CLI).
+The driver is made for CLIs developed for the jclouds library (for example [jclouds-cli](<https://github.com/jclouds/jclouds-cli>)), but it is generic enough to be used with a generic CLI made on top of JClouds.

 ## Installation by RPM